MetaMuse: Algorithm Generation via Creative Ideation: Empirical Results

-We focus on two high-impact problems at a global cloud provider: cache replacement and bin packing.
+\para{Experiment setup.} We focus on two high-impact problems at a global cloud provider: cache replacement and bin packing.
 In each experiment, all methods aim to ideate and generate 350 executable solutions.
 To the best of our ability, we configure PlanSearch to output at least 15, 11, and 12 observations, while ideating with GPT-4o, Llama3.3-70B, and DeepSeek-V3, respectively.
 Many baselines such as MCTS-AHD can tune parameters in their solutions. \S\ref{sec:discussion} discusses safeguards against unsafe solutions, and environments are instrumented to catch errors, e.g., long-running execution.
 Unsafe solutions are re-implemented.
-Coding prompts are in \S\ref{subappend:coding-agent-prompt}.

-To evaluate cache replacement solutions, we use 96 real-world workload traces from four data access scenarios: RetrievalAttention~\citep{retrievalattention} (24 ``ra-fwe'' and 24 ``ra-multikey'' traces), Tencent block storage~\citep{tencentblock-paper, tencentblock-trace} (24 ``tencent-storage'' traces), and Alibaba cloud storage~\citep{alibaba-trace, alibaba-paper1, alibaba-paper2} (24 ``alibaba-storage'' traces).
+To evaluate cache replacement solutions, we use 96 real-world workload traces from four data access scenarios (\autoref{tab:traces}): RetrievalAttention~\citep{retrievalattention} (24 ``ra-fwe'' and 24 ``ra-multikey'' traces), Tencent block storage~\citep{tencentblock-paper, tencentblock-trace} (24 ``tencent-storage'' traces), and Alibaba cloud storage~\citep{alibaba-trace, alibaba-paper1, alibaba-paper2} (24 ``alibaba-storage'' traces).
 The cache capacity is set to 10\% of the number of distinct objects in each trace.

 To evaluate online bin packing solutions, we use 288 workload traces: BPPLIB library~\citep{bpp-lib} (72 ``Falkenauer-U'' and 72 ``Scholl-1'' traces), Weibull distribution with parameter (\texttt{shape}=3, \texttt{scale}=45)~\citep{weibull} (72 ``Weibull''), and Gaussian distribution with parameter (\texttt{mean}=0.3662, \texttt{std}=0.1416)~\citep{sbpp} (72 ``Gaussian'').